 The Courageous Connection program is designed to make the administrators, teachers, and other staff members at schools more aware of the foster youth population enrolled and how to better serve these youth.
 The program also works directly with the youth to provide peer tutoring, peer support, authentic relationships, and access to normalizing activities while focusing on improving the youth’s grades, attendance, and behavior.

-The goals of Courageous Connection are to:
+The goals of Courageous Connection are:

-- Educate teachers and administrators on how to better focus on and serve the foster youth population.
+- Educate teachers and administrators on how to better focus on and serve the foster youth population

-- Build and nurture authentic lifelong relationships with youth.
+- Build and nurture authentic lifelong relationships with youth

-- Provide access to normalizing activities for foster youth while in school.
+- Provide access to normalizing activities for foster youth while in school

-- Improve the educational, social, and emotional outcomes for youth in foster care.
+- Improve the educational, social, and emotional outcomes for youth in foster care

-- Involve caregivers more in the educational life of the youth in their homes as well as provide extra support for those caregivers when dealing with the unique issues that arise with foster youth.
+- Involve caregivers more in the educational life of the youth in their homes as well as provide extra support for those caregivers when dealing with the unique issues that arise with foster youth

-The Courageous Connection program is intended for individuals involved in the education of foster youth:
+- Intended for individuals involved in the education of foster youth:

 - Youth are supported by individuals at the school site that are aware of their unique situations.